tyork/mexicanwave/README.md

 TODO
 ====
-- Derive a clock correction from an NTP service.
+- Add backoff and correction persistence behaviour to the network clock service.